Multi-Symbol Forbidden Configurations

 \subsection{Standard Induction}

-A basic technique used to find an upper bounds for $\forb$ for a given matrix (or family) is standard induction, introduced in \cite{Induction}.
+A basic technique used to find an upper bounds for the $\forb$ function of a given matrix (or family) is standard induction, introduced in \cite{Induction}.
 Here, we show a known inequality bounding the growth of $\forb$ with respect to $m$.

 Let a $k \times \ell$ (0,1)-matrix $F$ be given.
 If $A$ is such that $A \in \avoid(m,F)$ and $|A| = \forb(m,F)$, then let us consider some row $t$ of $A$.
 By permuting $t$ to the top row and then permuting the columns, we get the following permutation of $A$: